- Why Alpha?

 This can be done by using an “informal business valuator” who decides the value based on a brief review of key business financial documents.
 A more in depth analysis can be provided by a trained “business valuation expert”, which is much more costly.

 Many factors go into valuing a business including a business’s “good will.”
-That is described more fully in the article, “A Goodwill Issue“.
 Some businesses have no value under law whatsoever, so it is always good to seek the advice of the Attorney-Mediator who can offer the right guidance.

 If there will be child support or alimony payments coming from the business earnings, there is an additional challenge to be addressed.
 Business earnings must be analyzed to “add back” certain deductions that are legal under IRS law but not legal under divorce law.
 Those matters are more fully addressed by an accountant who specializes in divorce.